Menu

 1. Click on modeler (To Create a connection) -> Click on From a Data Source.

-In this above-mentioned screen, we can create a model or we can upload data created in flat file that will be converted to model after uploading.
-Live Data Model is a type of data model that allows users to create real-time connections to a data source without importing the data into the SAC.
+In the mentioned screen above, users can create a model or upload data from a flat file, which converts to a model upon uploading.
+A Live Data Model enables users to establish real-time connections to a data source without importing the data into SAC.
 From a data source we can take data from any SAP or non-SAP systems.

 In the above-mentioned screen, we can see multiple types of connections are visible and we can connect to any system SAP or non-SAP systems.